 Italians love creamy sauces, which isn’t usually a problem for ketogenic dieters if they contain the right ingredients.

-Expect their sauces to contain milk, refined sugars, vegetable oils, and other preservatives or food additives that probably come from a can.
+Expect the sauces at Olive Garden to contain milk, refined sugars, vegetable oils, and other preservatives or food additives that probably come from a can.